Director

 VUMC Department of Medicine Faculty Page

-Kerri Cavanaugh M.D., M.H.S. received her bachelor´s degree in Chemistry and Psychology from Dartmouth College in 1995.
+Dr. Cavanaugh received her bachelor´s degree in Chemistry and Psychology from Dartmouth College in 1995.
 She received her M.D. from Yale in 1999.
 After this, Dr. Cavanaugh completed an Internal Medicine Residency and fellowship in Nephrology in 2005.
 During this time she also served as Chief Resident of Internal Medicine at Johns Hopkins Hospital.
 In 2006, she graduated from the Johns Hopkins Bloomberg School of Public Health with a Masters in Health Science (M.H.S.) degree with a focus in clinical epidemiology.
 In 2006, she joined the faculty at Vanderbilt in Internal Medicine Division of Nephrology and the Vanderbilt Center for Health Services Research.
 Dr. Cavanaugh´s current research focuses on exploring the role of patient awareness and education regarding chronic disease self-management.
 This includes elucidating the role of health literacy and numeracy in the communication between patients and providers as well as potential barriers to effective self-management in patients with diabetes, hypertension and kidney disease.
 She has been funded by the NIH and the National Kidney Foundation.

 Faculty

-Sunil Kripalani, MD, MSc, SFHM
+Sunil Kripalani, MD, MSc, SFHM, FACP

 Professor of Medicine